DanielBMarkham/Info-Ops/manuscript/chapter13.md

 ## Beethoven and the origami complexification factor

 Varied unity.
 Unified variety.
 When you know the pieces and learn why they fit together the way they do, you're able to take them and rearrange them to do anything you'd like, like repeating tiles on a floor.
+Or an Escher painting.

 Take Beethoven's Fifth Symphony.[^13-6]